BardicDefense/purple-hack/README.md

 wide with a 10' run-up--no roll is required.
 For longer jumps of up to 10', a Strength check is required.
 In combat, a jump ends your move.

-**High jumps**: Characters can jump over obstackles of up to 3' high with a 10' run-up--no roll is required.
+**High jumps**: Characters can jump over obstacles of up to 3' high with a 10' run-up--no roll is required.
 For higher jumps of up to 5', a Strength check is required.